Alex-Guido/Writeups/Metasploitable2-Linux(FTP).md

 # Metasploitable2-Linux(FTP)
 I will be attacking Metasploitble2-Linux focusing on FTP.
-My next writeups on Metasploitable will focus on other vulnearbabilities.
+My next writeups on Metasploitable will focus on other vulnerabilities.

 The first thing I did was log into this machine with the credentials provided from the download page.